 A look back at the last two years shows the range and variety of music that the choir performs.
 2017 included Beethoven’s Ninth Symphony, performed with Cardiff’s Ardwyn Singers and the Dresden Philharmonic Orchestra conducted by Michael Sanderling in London’s Cadogan Hall, and again the following night in Cardiff’s St David’s Hall.
-In June we were thrilled to perform under the baton of Eric Whitacre with Côrdydd and the Ardwyn and the Royal Philharmonic Orchestra in a concert in St David’s Hall.
-Shortly after that we travelled to Lichfield Cathedral joining Stafford Choral Society to sing Elgar’s Dream of Gerontius under David Young’s direction.
-October saw us visiting Lund in Sweden, joining forces with Lund Chamber Choir.
-The year then ended in great style in a packed St David’s Hall with the Choir giving an acclaimed performance of Handel’s Messiah with baroque instrument ensemble Réjouissance and with soloists Sarah Tynan, William Towers, Joshua Ellicott and Matthew Brook, conducted by our own David Young.
+We were then thrilled to perform under the baton of Eric Whitacre with Côrdydd and the Ardwyn and with the Royal Philharmonic Orchestra in a concert in St David’s Hall.
+Then, in Lichfield Cathedral, we joined Stafford Choral Society to sing Elgar’s Dream of Gerontius under David Young’s direction.
+October 2017 saw us visiting Lund in Sweden, joining forces with Lund Chamber Choir.
+The year ended in great style in a packed St David’s Hall with the Choir giving an acclaimed performance of Handel’s Messiah with baroque instrument ensemble Réjouissance and with soloists Sarah Tynan, William Towers, Joshua Ellicott and Matthew Brook, conducted by David Young.